.

 11. Go-Live

-• Objective: Successfully deploy the LIS system software for operational use.
+• Objective: Successfully deploy the laboratory information system software for operational use.

 • Plan and execute the go-live strategy.